keyban-io/sdk-js/packages/sdk-react/README.md

 > **Note**
 >
-> The `/api/clientShare` endpoint (or any custom endpoint you define) is **mandatory** and must be provided by the integrator of the SDK.
+> The `/api/clientShare` endpoint (or any custom endpoint you define) is **mandatory**.
 This endpoint is responsible for securely saving and restoring the client shares for end users.
 >
 > This example is intentionally simple and does not cover authentication mechanisms to protect access to this endpoint.
 It is the integrator's responsibility to implement appropriate security measures.

+You can choose to use this custom provider instead of the default `KeybanClientShareProvider` if you require full control over client share storage.

 ## Using React Hooks